haothitran/etheirys/docs/relics/zodiac-weapons.md

 2. Speak with Gerolt.
 3. Speak with Rowena.
 4. Report back to Gerolt.
-5. Speak Remon in Western La Noscea (`X:34.3, Y:31.7`).
+5. Speak with Remon (Western La Noscea, `X:34.3, Y:31.7`).
 6. Purchase 12 Mahatmas from Remon and complete activities with your relic weapon equipped to increase its soul resonance.
-This will be similar to light farming.
     - You can only purchase one Mahatma at a time from `Mahatma Exchange`.
+    - Each Mahatma will cost 50 Poetics for a total of 600 Poetics.
     - You can check the level of soul resonance by using the Zodiac Glass.
     - You are not able to purchase the next Mahatma until the one you have has reached full soul resonance.
 7. Report back to Jalzahn.